nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

   is used by components to communicate with other components using events (i.e. a form of _Event Driven_ design)
 * `LogsCenter` : Used by many classes to write log messages to the App's log file.

-The rest of the App consists of four components.
 #### `UI`
 The [**`UI`**](#ui-component) component is the interaction between the user and the application.

 #### `Logic`
 The [**`Logic`**](#logic-component) component contains the command executor.

 #### `Model`
 The [**`Model`**](#model-component) component Holds the data of the App in-memory.

 #### `Storage`
 The [**`Storage`**](#storage-component) component Reads data from, and writes data to, the hard disk.